-GIRL SCOUTS ANNOUNCE THREE OUTSTANDING
+GIRL SCOUTS ANNOUNCE TWO OUTSTANDING

 “WOMEN OF DISTINCTION” FOR 2019

-Martinsburg, WV-- Girl Scouts Nation’s Capital this
+Martinsburg, WV-- Girl Scouts Nation’s Capital this week has

-9, at the Holiday Inn in Martinsburg.
+the Holiday Inn in Martinsburg.

 Audrey Morris has roots dating back five generations in Morgan County!
 For the past 20 years she has been the driving force in the phenomenal success of Starting Points, a program that provides vital services for families in need.
 Expanding from its original focus of teen pregnancy prevention and the education of young parents, the program has grown to include 150+ volunteers who have served over 200,000 meals through the Meal Time Community Kitchen.